 Assulin spent time out on loan at Brighton while at City, but he failed to agree terms for a permanent deal at the Amex and went on to play for Racing Sandander, Granada, Real Mallorca and then Hapoel Tel-Aviv back home in Israel.

-He returned to Barcelona to join third-tier side Sabadell in August 2016, but last month his contract was cancelled by mutual consent after an 18-month spell hampered by injury.
+He returned to Barcelona to join third-tier side Sabadell in August 2016, but in January 2018 his contract was cancelled by mutual consent after an 18-month spell hampered by injury.

-Fully fit again after surgery, he had offers from several clubs and had hoped to remain in the UK, where he lives with his partner and daughter, but instead he has joined FC Kaisat on a two-year contract.
+Fully fit again after surgery, he had offers from several clubs and had hoped to remain in the UK, where he lives with his partner and daughter, but instead he joined FC Kaisat on a two-year contract, only to have his contract cancelled, again by mutual consent, after just one appearance.

-It may not be the club he thought he’d end up at when he broke through at Barcelona, but his one game for the Calatans is still one more than most of us.
+Still, though he may not have achieved what he hoped, his one game for the Calatans is one more than most of us.

 By Will Unwin